 We wake to a fun day planned for us; a tour through the mammoth and ice caves which are said to be the highest ice caves in the world and have jaw dropping stalagmites and stalactites then we visited the “Five Fingers” viewing platform, a platform that jets out over the cliffs providing amazing panoramic views of the mountains and lakes.
 Our life saver was having unlimited use of all three parts of the Krippenstein cable car.
 It enabled us to get around and see all the amazing views from the sky.
 We ended the night with another overnight in Hallstatt.

-One of the days that felt the longest was Day 10.
-We began by talking the Salzberg funicular railway from Hallstatt Lahn to the entrance of the salt mine “Hallstätter Salzwelten.”
+One of the longest days was Day 10.
+First, we began by talking the Salzburg funicular railway from Hallstatt Lahn to the entrance of the salt mine “Hallstätter Salzwelten.”
 This unique place taught us all about the history of Hallstatt being a salt town and the town’s heavy reliance on salt-mining.
 After continuing on the trail, we continued onto Goiserer lodge, where we spent the night.
-Waking up the next morning knowing our trip was quickly wrapping up was extremely difficult.
+Waking up the next morning, knowing our trip was quickly wrapping up, was extremely difficult.
 We began our decent, passing the Iglmoosalm and ending in Gosau.
-Day 12 was departure day and I could not stop smiling thinking of everything I had seen and done and all the amazing new people I had met along the way.
+Day 12 was departure day and I could not stop smiling thinking of everything I had seen and done and all of the amazing new people I had met along the way in beautiful Salzkammergut, Austria.

 Escape from your normal life and take on a new adventure.

 Reconnect with yourself and explore the wonders of the world!

 Flexible itineraries Luggage transfers Specially selected hotels